Employment Tribunal Legal Fees and Costs

 Disbursements are costs related to your matter that are payable to third parties.
 We handle payment of the disbursements on your behalf to ensure a smoother process.

 If Counsel is instructed to represent you at the hearing, this will be a “disbursement”.
-Counsel’s fees estimated between £600 to £1,250 plus VAT per day (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation)
+Counsel’s fees estimated between £600 to £1,250 plus VAT at 20% per day (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation)

 The fees set out above cover all of the work in relation to the following key stages of a claim: